-Several different array patterns are being recommended in this section.
-On HSOP and PQFP packages, stencil thermal openings should be segmented in smaller regions.
-Examples are shown in Figure 15.
+Several different array patterns are recommended.
+Smaller SOIC package sizes do not require any thermal pad pattern on the PCB and stencil, unless to minimize solder voids.
+On larger packages, stencil thermal openings should be segmented in smaller regions.
+Examples are shown in Figure 16.
 The spacing between segments either on the stencil or on the PCB should be 0.15 mm or more.
 Narrower spacing between segments can become a manufacturing issue.